jiayangli-nu/blog/_posts/2021-1-12-Variational-Inequality.md

 These two propositions establish the equivalence between VI and convex optimization.

-**Note.** Convex optimization may be the most natural example of VI, thus a lot of textbooks use it as the first example.
+**Comment.** A lot of textbooks use optimization as the first example of VI.
+It is extremly natural indeed.
 However, one may ask: why bother?
 We already know almost everything about convex optimization.
-To see why VI is useful, let's move to the next part.
+So, let's move to the next part to see why VI is useful.